klei1984/max/build.md

 If everything went well then a Linux DEB package is created with a name similar to `max-port-x.y.z-Linux.deb`.

-### Build on Linux for Windows XP
+### Build on Linux for Windows XP (Ubuntu 23.10, x86 architecture, Debug configuration)

 The user is supposed to have sudo access in a terminal window.
-A fresh install of Ubuntu 22.10 is assumed, e.g. the installable cmake package is 3.24 or newer.
+A fresh install of Ubuntu 23.10 is assumed, e.g. the installable cmake package is 3.24 or newer.

 The first step is to enable the i386 architecture within the package manager so that a 32 bit x86 executable can be built.